What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 Where Do You Put A Capo When Not In Use?

-When playing live, you can simply clamp your capo onto the headstock when not in use.
-Most modern capos will allow you to easily do this.
+When playing live, you can simply clamp your device onto the headstock when not in use.
+Most modern designs will allow you to easily do this.
 Other, smaller capos, such as strap or toggle capos can easily be stored in a pocket.

 What Does Capo Mean?